yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_07.md

 In this lab, you have completed:

 - Deploy the web app to Azure
-- Task 2: Update App Service configuration
+- Update App Service configuration

 ### You have successfully completed this lab.